 - Soften the rice paper rounds by submerging them for a few seconds in a bowl with warm water.
 Some packages recommend to dip wrappers for about a minute but I wouldn't recommend doing so because they will become too soft.
 Work with one rice paper round at a time.

-- The peanut sauce.
-Combine all the sauce ingredients in a bowl and whisk until smooth.
+- Combine all the sauce ingredients in a bowl and whisk until smooth.